migius/trice-boardgame/RULES.md

 _Double Trice (same color **AND** ordered value)_

 ## Credits
-Version: 0.3.0
+Version: 0.3.1
 Author: Michele Bruni
 Playtester: _your name can be here!_
-Thanks to: @Seraphine82, @XendoBreckett
+Thanks to: @Seraphine82, @XendoBreckett, @kevinplaysgames
 Created for: _2020 - 1 Card Print and Play Design Contest_